 I love writing best or and most reliable handgun articles like this, because these types of articles always bring readers out of their silence because everyone who knows anything about guns (and some that don’t) have an opinion about what “the best and most reliable handguns” are and they will argue and defend their beliefs relentlessly.

 So this article should get plenty of comments and ideas that will, hopefully, help others make the best choices when purchasing reliable handguns for concealed carry, home defense, and outdoor activities.

 But, before we go farther I’d like to point out that even though this article is titled “Most Reliable Handguns in The World” I’m not saying that you need all five handguns.
 No, of the five handguns listed here a combination of three is all that you really need… unless you’re like me and just love handguns.

 For example, the Glock Model 19, Glock Model 43, and Browning Buckmark or the maybe the Smith and Wesson MP 9 Pro, Smith and Wesson MP .22, and the Glock Model 43.
 With either combination of three handguns you have a full-sized (or mid-sized as with the Glock 19) handgun, a smaller handgun for deep concealed carry that uses the same caliber ammo as your main handgun and a .22 for practice and small game hunting… if you’re a good enough shot.

-Also, keep in mind that there are a huge number of handgun manufactures and handgun models and many are well-made and very reliable.
+Also, keep in mind that there are a huge number of handgun manufacturers and handgun models and many are well-made and very reliable.